 One of my favorite blog posts of all time was "The Undocumented Guide to Using SSL on Google App Engine" which was on a blog called Neutron Drive Blog.
 Every time I needed to set up an SSL certificate on one of my App Engine hosted websites, I'd stroll on over to the post and enjoy some human sentences walking me through generating and installing my cert.
-Sadly, I went to renew a certificate this week, and my safety-blanket blog post was a big fat 404!
-So in homage to Neutron Drive Blog, here is my new walk-through of using SSL on Google App Engine.
+Sadly, I went to renew a certificate sometime back in 2017, and my safety-blanket blog post was a big fat 404!
+So in homage to Neutron Drive Blog, here is my walk-through of using SSL on Google App Engine.

 (There are also instructions from Google that are quite helpful, but lacking in the "safety-blanket human sentences" department.)